Hillside Construction

 Hillside sites frequently have seasonal perched water tables, springs, and seeps that only become apparent when you cut into the slope.
 Water at the bottom of caisson holes during drilling is common and requires specific responses: casing the hole to prevent collapse, pumping to manage water levels, and switching to tremie pipe concrete placement with higher-PSI mix designs to ensure the concrete displaces the water properly and achieves full structural capacity.

-None of this is unusual - it's a standard part of hillside foundation work.
+None of this is unusual.
+It's a standard part of hillside foundation work.
 But it requires a drilling contractor who has dealt with it before, a soils engineer who can evaluate conditions in real time, and a construction manager who has planned for the possibility and has the right concrete mix and equipment staged.
-The cost of being prepared for water is minor.
-The cost of being surprised by it is not.
+Planning for groundwater during pre-construction (staging the right concrete mix, coordinating casing, and scheduling the soils engineer) keeps the operation running when water is encountered.

 The Geotechnical Investigation

 Three borings on a sloped lot may all be at different elevations, and each one only tells you what's happening at that specific point.
 Bedrock depth can change by 10 or more feet between borings that are 20 feet apart horizontally.
-If the foundation is designed based on three data points and the actual conditions between those points are materially different, you'll discover it during construction - when the cost of responding is 10 to 40 times what additional borings would have cost during design.
+If the foundation is designed based on three data points and the actual conditions between those points are materially different, the discovery happens during construction, when redesign, standby time, and revised foundation scope are all on the critical path.
+Additional borings during design are the most direct way to reduce that exposure.

 During Design